RSA000/New3DSLibrary/README.md

     0.1.0

     * Home page is functioning, is centered, doesn't zoom, and the upper and lower screens have appropriate margins.
-    * Most changes where general tweaking to the css and JavaScript format.
+    * Most changes invloved general tweaking to the css and JavaScript format.
     * The main menu selection scroll-menu elements each have an additional "description" attribute the points to a picture with the site description; this is used to display a description of the currently selected menu option.
 Currently, only the library has a corresponding information sheet that simply says "Text" in the centre.

     0.2.0